Ecuadoreans vote for president as voters lean toward socialism | Politics

 Ecuadoreans vote for president as voters lean toward socialism

-Ecuadoreans choose a new president on Sunday, with many voters weary of painful economic austerity measures and eager for a return to socialism, encouraging left-wing candidate Andres Arauz who hopes to win without needing a runoff vote.
+Ecuadoreans voted for president on Sunday amid weariness over painful economic austerity measures, pushing left-wing candidate Andres Arauz into the lead on promises of a return to socialism.
 The 36-year-old economist, a protege of former president Rafael Correa, leads in polls on promises to make $1 billion in direct cash payments to families and to disavow the conditions of a $6.5 billion IMF financing package.

 His main rival, Guillermo Lasso, has been hurt by his image as a conservative banker, and pollsters say the possibility of low voter turnout due to the pandemic could dent his support.
 Lawyer and indigenous activist Yaku Perez is third in the polls.
 An Arauz victory would extend Latin America's return to leftist policies, already evident in Argentina and Bolivia, a challenge for Washington as it duels with China for influence in the hemisphere.